theam/aday-ondemand-loop/docs/guide/content/user_guide/finding_data.md

 If you already know the dataset you need, this is the fastest option:

 1. Visit the repository’s website.
-2. Find the dataset and copy its URL or DOI, such as:
+2. Find the dataset and copy its DOI or full URL.
+For example:
     - A DOI:
       `https://doi.org/10.7910/DVN/MYSRMN`
     - A full URL from a repository:
       `https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/MYSRMN`
       `https://zenodo.org/record/1234567`
-3. In the application, click **Explore** in the top navigation bar.
+3. In the **Explore** bar at the top of the app, paste the DOI or URL.
-4. Paste the URL or DOI and click **Connect**.
+4. Click **Explore** to connect and browse the dataset locally.
+5. From there, you can select and download individual files into a project.

 OnDemand Loop will: